-The matters which led to our Audit Committee's independent review and our internal accounting review have exposed us to greater risks associated with litigation, regulatory proceedings and government enforcement actions.
-The Company, along with some of its officers and directors, have been named as parties to various lawsuits arising out of or related to these matters, and we cannot predict the outcome of this litigation.
+The matters which led to our Audit Committee's independent review and our internal accounting review, as disclosed in our fiscal 2016 Form 10-K, have exposed us to greater risks associated with litigation, regulatory proceedings and government enforcement actions.
+The Company, along with some of its current and former officers and directors, have been named as parties to various lawsuits arising out of or related to these matters, and we cannot predict the outcome of this litigation.
 Furthermore, we and our officers and directors may, in the future, be subject to additional litigation relating to such matters.
 These lawsuits, and any other similar litigation that may be brought against us or our current or former officers and directors, could be time-consuming, result in significant expense and divert the attention and resources of our management and other key employees.
 Any unfavorable outcome could have a material adverse effect on our business, financial condition, results of operations and cash flows.
 Further, we could be required to pay damages or additional penalties or have other remedies imposed against us, or our current or former directors or officers, which could harm our reputation, business, financial condition, results of operations or cash flows.